 We hiked a ways to find Fists of Fury (5.12c) at Paradise Falls.
 It’s a seriously badass roof crack.
 We warmed up on climbs to the right during the day.
 It was starting to get late, but I tied into the rope and armed myself with a headlamp (you just never know.)
 I started up the first fifteen feet of Fists and burled my way through the moves, taking on a lot of my gear.
 It felt like it took hours to just successfully make my way through the first little roof, and we had completely lost the sunlight.
 Admitting defeat, I had to down aid all of my pieces.
 Though I was worked, I’m glad to have tried the beginning section.
 I will be back, without a doubt.
 My fists are ready…and furious.

-Heading back to the airport, I thought about what an adventure November has been.
+Heading back to the airport, I thought about how quickly November was passing by already.
 I didn’t make it to the Valley.
 I haven’t made it out west yet.
 There’s a lot that I haven’t done.
 I can tell you what I DID have, though: a buttload of fun.
 And November is nowhere near over.

 Home is kind of a funny thing.
 This past year especially, I’ve become really good at nesting and feeling at home wherever I go.
 I think it’s a good life skill to have.
 Maybe home isn’t so much a place, but instead, a feeling.
-Whatever my latitude and longitude are, I know that the true joy of life comes from being content where I am, at whatever moment.
-For this reason, what I consider to be “home” is constantly changing for me.
-Home is wherever I am at that particular moment in time.
-So, when I see those first lights flying into La Guardia, I’ll know that I’m already there.
+Whatever my latitude and longitude is, I know that the true joy of life comes from being content where I am, at whatever moment.